 Traffic data is made up of two components: Historical traffic patterns and real-time traffic information.

 - Historical traffic patterns.
 This information is integrated into our map data and provides highly granular historical average road speeds per street in 15-minute intervals for each day of the week.
-If the day and time of travel are known when calculating a route, our solutions may use that information to 1) calculate realistic ETAs based on real-world average speeds and 2) (Cars Only) to intelligently calculate the fastest route for any particular time of day or day of the week.
+If the day and time of travel are known when calculating a route, our solutions may use that information to 1) calculate realistic ETAs based on real-world average speeds and 2) (Recommended for cars only) to intelligently calculate the fastest route for any particular time of day or day of the week.

 - Live traffic.
 This is the current traffic information for a specific route or map area.
 It includes real-time traffic flow information, road closures and significant traffic incidents.
 It is used to dynamically compute precise real-time arrival times, and calculate routes that avoid closed roads and severe delays.